Ox Security mascot holding a magnifying glass while explaining what is ASPM

 When you’re evaluating ASPM platforms, there are a few key features you’ll want to look for:

-• Software Composition Analysis (SCA): With so much code coming from third-party and open-source libraries, SCA is a critical component of ASPM.
+• Software Composition Analysis (SCA): With so much code from third-party and open-source libraries, SCA is a critical component of ASPM.
 It helps you manage vulnerabilities across your software supply chain.

 • Attack path analysis: This feature allows you to visualize and understand the relationships and dependencies within your applications, aiding in risk assessment and decision-making.